Posted by Signature Medical Group on Thursday, September 28, 2017 in General Health News

 Panelists included Laura Kaiser, president and CEO of SSM Health; Dr. Coles L'Hommedieu, an orthopedic surgeon for Signature Medical Group; Carolyn Plummer, Health & Welfare Benefits Lead at Monsanto; and Dr. Randall Williams, director of Missouri Department of Health and Senior Services.

 Affinia Healthcare was the recipient of the Paul Simon Award, named for the late Illinois senator and former member of the Signature Healthcare Foundation board of directors.
 Affinia provides for more than 43,000 patients a year in the St. Louis area, mostly low-income, with primary and preventive healthcare, including medical, dental, behavioral health and pharmacy services.

 Dr. David J. Anderson, a Signature Medical Group orthopedic surgeon and president of the Signature Healthcare Foundation board of directors, presented the award.

-Jan Vest, Signature Medical Group CEO, touted Signature's mission of providing physician-led, value-based healthcare in the St. Louis, Kansas City and Bolivar, Mo., areas.
+Jan Vest, Signature Medical Group CEO, touted Signature's mission of providing physician-led, value-based healthcare in the St. Louis and Kansas City areas.
 Signature's Maternity Care Home model has been successful in helping expectant moms on Medicaid navigate the mental and physical challenges of pregnancy and motherhood.

 Vest also lauded Signature's role as a convener in the Bundled Payments for Care Improvement (BPCI) initiative.
 Signature works nationwide with more than 2,000 doctors, annually handling more than 50,000 episodes of care for hip and knee replacement surgeries.
 BPCI has been successful in lowering costs for Medicare while improving patient outcomes.